puiterwijk/regcfp/README.md

   * `private`: if this is false, the field will be shown to anyone viewing the list of all registrations.
 If true, only admins will see the value of this field when listing all registrations.
+  * `placeholder`: text to be shown when there's no value set.
+For use with `string` type fields.
   * `options`: a list of allowed options, to be used with `select` and `purchase` type fields